lohathe/experiment-scripts/README.md

 	....
 ```

 You create experiments by specifying a generator.
-The following will create experiments 4 schedules with 24, 48, 72, and 96 tasks, because the default value of `num_tasks` is an array of these values (see above).
+The following will create experiments 4 schedules with 24, 48, 72, and 96 tasks, because the default value of `tasks` is an array of these values (see above).

 ```bash
 $ gen_exps.py P-EDF